MicrosoftDocs/memdocs/windows-365/enterprise/create-on-premises-network-connection.md

 ## Requirements

-To create a connection, you must:
+To create an OPNC, you must:

 - Be an [Intune Administrator in Azure AD](/azure/active-directory/roles/permissions-reference).
-- Have [Owner permissions on the Azure subscription](/azure/cost-management-billing/manage/add-change-subscription-administrator) that contains the virtual network with connectivity to your on-premises domain controller and network.
+- Have [Owner permissions on the Azure subscription](/azure/cost-management-billing/manage/add-change-subscription-administrator) that contains the virtual network.

-## To create an on-premises network connection
+## To create a Hybrid Azure Active Directory Join OPNC

 1. Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), select **Devices** > **Windows 365** (under **Provisioning**) > **On-premises network connection** > **Create connection**.
 ![Screenshot of create connection](./media/create-on-premises-network-connection/create-connection.png)